ZoneMinder/zoneminder/README.txt

    your  property  you can force all cameras to  record  while that  camera detects motion or other events.
-You can either directly  enter  a comma separated list of monitor  ids  or click  on  'Select' to choose a selection.
+You can either directly  enter  a comma separated list of monitor  ids  or click  on  `Select' to choose a selection.
 Be very  careful not  to  create  circular dependencies  with  this  feature however  you  will have infinitely persisting alarms  which is almost certainly not what you want!